nass600/AdminPanel/README.md

 AdminPanel
 ================

-Provides a secure and customizable panel for gathering all the tasks you can perform on a server.
+Provides a secure and customizable panel for gathering all the tools, projects or bundles stored on a server.
+Imagine you have at your disposal a production server with Sonar, Jenkins, RabbitMQ, Satis, PhpMyAdmin...

+With this panel you have access all of the management tools you have installed in one place and also you can extend its functionality via adding new bundles.

 ## Installation